Graduation Requirements

 After their first semester students take an examination which consists of essay questions for all 3 first year subjects, and they earn a subject average for each course.

-A first year student who completes fall semester exams with overall average of less than 60 will be dismissed.
+A student who earns an overall average of less than 60 will be dismissed pending administrative review.

-A student earning a failing grade in any advanced course will be dismissed.
+An advanced student who earns a failing grade in any semester will be dismissed.

 Readmission